aswinks123/Helm/Helm-Complete-Projects/Containerized_API_Creation_and_Deployment/README.md

 # About the Project

+This project demonstrates a complete containerized deployment workflow using a simple Python FastAPI application.
+The API is packaged as a Docker image and published to Docker Hub.
+A custom Helm chart is then created to deploy the application on Kubernetes using NodePort, configurable values, and health probes.
+Finally, a local Helm repository is built using a Python HTTP server to host the packaged chart, allowing the application to be installed directly from the repository.
+This project helped me practice Docker, Kubernetes, Helm chart development, and Helm repository management in a practical, hands-on way.

 ```
-1. Create a Python API
+1. Create a Python API ✅
-2. Containerize that application and pudh to docker Hub
+2. Containerize that application and push to docker Hub ✅
-3. Create Helm Chart required for the Application on to a Kubernetes Cluster
+3. Create Helm Chart required for the application deployment on to a Kubernetes Cluster ✅
-4. Create a Local Helm HTTP repository that hold the chart
+4. Create a local Helm HTTP repository to host the chart ✅
-5. Add the HTTP Helm repository and verify the chart.
+5. Add the HTTP Helm repository tp our machine and verify the chart availability  ✅

 ```

-## PART 1: Creation of Application, Containerize it and push to Docker Hub
+## 1️⃣ PART 1: Creation of application, containerize it and push to Docker Hub

 ### 1. Create a Python API Web application